sjtumsd/dem_scm_calibration_scripts/README.md

 The calculation process were all accomplished on a linux system.

-## Step 1 - Clone Chrono and scripts for the paper, then build Chrono software and run DEM simulation
+## Step 1 - Clone Chrono and scripts for the paper, then build Chrono software and run DEM simulation，containing the plate sinkage test, annulus shear test, 3 types of single wheel test and the full rover test

 Create a work directory in your home directory like below: